Last updated on March 14, 2023 by Wandering our World

 To wash it all down, rum – like most tropical islands – is the drink of choice!
 Try the Dark ‘n Stormy cocktail, a blend of rum with ginger beer.

-Aruba vs Bermuda: Which should you choose?
+Aruba vs Bermuda: Which Is The Better Choice?

-Both islands are worth visiting if you have the time and money, however if you’re looking for spectacular beaches then Bermuda may be the better choice.
+However if you’re looking for spectacular beaches then Bermuda may be the better choice.
 Beaches are where Bermuda really shines, and with more coastline than Aruba, they’re not in short supply either.

-However if you’re looking for a holiday which encompasses lazy days on the beach, but fun evenings trying out new bars or having a go on the slot machines, then Aruba offers both.
+But if you’re looking for a holiday which encompasses lazy days on the beach, but fun evenings trying out new bars or having a go on the slot machines, then Aruba offers both.